convexsoft/Wireless-Network-Optimization/README.md

 Observe that the spectrum of $\mathbf{B}$ and its rank-one perturbation capture the optimality entirely.
 Interestingly, this nonlinear Perron-Frobenius theory approach solves an open problem in [Kandukuri and Boyd TWC 2002](http://www.stanford.edu/~boyd/papers/outage.html) for the interference-limited special case.

 ## 1.3.
 The Algorithm
-Using the nonlinear Perron-Frobenius theory, an optimal algorithm is given below to solve the stochastic program (for details: see [INFOCOM 2011](https://ieeexplore.ieee.org/abstract/document/5935080)):
+Using the nonlinear Perron-Frobenius theory, an optimal algorithm is given below to solve the stochastic program:
 1) Update Power $\mathbf{p}(k+1)$:

 $$